I want care through social care services

 If you are eligible for services, we’ll work together to create a care plan detailing your needs and how to meet them.

-If you have been assessed as needing care and support to help keep you safe and well in your home, then when we discuss your support plan you may decide the best option for you is to have some or all of your care and support managed by us.
+If you have been assessed as needing care in your home, then when we discuss your support plan.

-The home care agencies who provide commissioned care and support on our behalf are registered with the Care Quality Commission.
-This means they are regularly inspected to ensure you receive the highest possible standard of care.
+The majority of providers offering care and support, on our behalf, are registered with the Care Quality Commission.
+This means they are inspected to ensure you receive the highest possible standard of care.